 Disambiguation is the engine's process of picking the right entity when a name could mean several things, and it is where most brand confusion starts.
 "Apple" is a fruit and a computer company.
 "Jaguar" is a cat, a car, and an NFL team.
 The engine resolves these constantly, using context and the strength of each candidate entity.

 The trouble comes when your brand shares a name with something better established.
-We see this constantly when auditing how AI describes a company: the engine has the right name but the wrong facts, because it merged your brand with a larger or older namesake.
+We see it again and again when auditing how AI describes a company: the engine has the right name but the wrong facts, because it merged your brand with a larger or older namesake.
 A small software firm gets described with a manufacturer's founding date.
 A consultancy inherits a same-named law firm's location.
 The model is not malfunctioning; it resolved the name to the entity it had more signals for, and that was not you.

 You fix this by making your entity unmistakable.
-State your category plainly and early on your main pages, because category is one of the strongest disambiguation signals ("Acme is a GEO and AI-visibility software platform," not just "Acme helps brands grow").
+State your category plainly and early on your main pages, because category is one of the clearest disambiguation signals you control ("Acme is a GEO and AI-visibility software platform," not just "Acme helps brands grow").
+That plain, self-contained phrasing is the same instinct behind writing pages AI engines cite.
 Keep your founding details, location, and leadership consistent everywhere they appear.
 And link your brand to the authoritative profiles that already disambiguate it, which is the schema and sameAs work covered next.
 The goal is to give the engine so many consistent, distinguishing facts that resolving you to the wrong entity becomes the harder option.

 Your entity home is the one page engines should treat as the canonical source of truth about your brand, usually your homepage or an About page.
 Everything else points back to it.
 Getting that page right is the most direct thing you control in entity SEO.